benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Ben is able to bring together a diverse audience into a conversation rather than just regurgitate information from slides.
+Helping facilitate different viewpoints will really assist Ben as he moves forward in his career."
+- "Ben's communication style is effective, pragmatic, and fact-based.
+He is able to communicate in an easy-to-understand way for the technical and developer experience areas I have witnessed him in.
+I pulled Ben into discussions around Engineering Integrity with Distinguished Engineers knowing that he would be able to help craft a message for all audiences."
 - "The next [Will Slattum](https://github.com/wrslatz)"
 - "Ben models working across silos by the level of his involvement with the innersource community.
 Known in the top 10 active participants, Ben is sought